I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONCognitive rehabilitation (CR) is a therapeutic approach designed to improve cognitive functioning after central nervous system insult.
+Cognitive rehabilitation is a therapeutic approach designed to improve cognitive functioning after central nervous system insult.
 It includes an assembly of therapy methods that retrain or alleviate problems caused by deficits in attention, visual processing, language, memory, reasoning, problem solving, and executive functions.
-CR consists of tasks designed to reinforce or re-establish previously learned patterns of behavior or to establish new compensatory mechanisms for impaired neurological systems.
+Cognitive rehabilitation consists of tasks designed to reinforce or re-establish previously learned patterns of behavior or to establish new compensatory mechanisms for impaired neurologic systems.
 Cognitive rehabilitation may be performed by a physician, psychologist, or a physical, occupational, or speech therapist.

-POLICYCognitive rehabilitation (as a distinct and definable component of the rehabilitation process) may be considered medically necessary in the rehabilitation of patients with traumatic brain injury.
+Cognitive rehabilitation (as a distinct and definable component of the rehabilitation process) may be considered medically necessary in the rehabilitation of patients with cognitive impairment due to traumatic brain injury.

-Cognitive rehabilitation (as a distinct and definable component of the rehabilitation process) is considered investigational for all other applications, including, but not limited to: stroke; post-encephalitic or post-encephalopathy patients; and the aging population, including Alzheimer’s patients and is not eligible for coverage.
+Cognitive rehabilitation (as a distinct and definable component of the rehabilitation process) is considered investigational for all other applications, including, but not limited to: stroke; post-encephalitic or post-encephalopathy patients; seizure disorders; multiple sclerosis; the aging population, including Alzheimer patients, and patients with cognitive deficits due to brain tumor or previous treatment for cancer and is not eligible for coverage.

-POLICY GUIDELINESFor services to be considered medically necessary, they must be provided by a qualified licensed professional and must be prescribed by the attending physician as part of the written care plan.
-In addition, there must be a potential for improvement (based on pre-injury function) and patients must be able to actively participate in the program.
+For services to be considered medically necessary, they must be provided by a qualified licensed professional and must be prescribed by the attending physician as part of the written care plan.
+In addition, there must be a potential for improvement (based on pre-injury function), and patients must be able to actively participate in the program.
+(Active participation requires sufficient cognitive function to understand and participate in the program, as well as adequate language expression and comprehension, ie, participants should not have severe aphasia.)
 Ongoing services are considered necessary only when there is demonstrated continued objective improvement in function.

 This policy is not intended to deny multidisciplinary services, such as physical therapy, occupational therapy, or speech therapy after traumatic brain injury and stroke.